-3 class hrs., 0 lab hrs., 15 wks., (3 cr) The purpose of this course is to introduce students to the principles involved in working through, and understanding human resources.
+3 Credits (3 Lecture 0 Lab 0 Shop) 15 wks 3 hrs/wk (3 hrs Lecture) The purpose of this course is to introduce students to the principles involved in working through, and understanding human resources.
 It is designed to enhance the leadership and administrative skills of existing and potential first line managers, supervisors and small business owners.